Software Updates

 The schedule property defines the time window when the agent will check and download new updates.
 This is a Cron-like schedule string.

-The period property defines the minimum delay in seconds before checking for a software update.
-The period will be applied in addition to the defined schedule.
+The period property defines the minimum delay in seconds before checking for a new software update.
 The period can be a number of seconds or a string with suffixes like: "min", "hr", "day".
+The period will be applied as well as the defined schedule. i.e. an update checkin will only happen during the specified schedule and no less then the defined period since the last checkin.

-The jitter property defines a randomize time period to delay the scheduled software update check so that multiple devices will not all hit the service at once.
+The jitter property defines a randomize time period in seconds to delay the scheduled software update check so that multiple devices will not all hit the service at once.

 The throttle property defines a time in milliseconds to pause between reading 4K of a software download update.
 This delay is useful to lessen the CPU and network impact on the device due to downloading a software update.
 Set to zero for no delay.